geeky-do/devimposter/src/posts/let-there-be-light.md

 ## Hosting

 This is where is I started, don't ask me why but I first wanted to pick a domain.
 I chose [Netlify](https://www.netlify.com/) because it was free.
-Ok easy enough and it has a nice CI built in.
+Ok easy enough and it comes with a nice CI built in.
+I must admit they make it so easy to get up and running fast and they are also offering a ton of features on the free tier.
+I will certainly consider paying soon.

 ## How to build a blog?
 So at that moment I faced a decision am I going to write a tech blog but use something like [WordPress](https://www.wordpress.com) ?
 People would eat me alive surely.
 It's scandalous!
 How am I to show my prowess if I don't build everything myself?!